-Since its inception in 2015, AFAI has trained indigenous women in Mexico in three states who in turn will provide HIV primary prevention to approximately 3,000 individuals in their communities.
+Through this program, AID FOR AIDS Mexico trained indigenous women in three states who provided HIV primary prevention education to approximately 3,000 individuals in their communities.

-In 2015, AFAI trained indigenous healthcare providers in Mexico City as facilitators of HIV prevention and HIV trainers.
-AFAI provided information related to HIV prevention in native languages.
+AID FOR AIDS Mexico also trained indigenous healthcare providers in Mexico City to be trainers and facilitators of HIV prevention, providing information related to HIV prevention in local languages.

 AID FOR AIDS participated in the XVII International HIV Conference in Mexico.

-AID FOR ADS and Fundación Angélica Fuentes hold gala dinner at the Museo Tamayo.
+AID FOR AIDS and Fundación Angélica Fuentes host Gala dinner at the Museo Tamayo.

-Comprehensive health is promoted as a lifesytle in printed materials and social networks.
+Comprehensive health is promoted as a lifestyle in printed materials and social networks.

 An alliance is signed with SEDEREC and the “Ámate Indígena” project is launched.
-Its goal is to reduce the impact of HIV focused on prevention education, call for action to be tested, access to treatment and strengthening of the health system serving the indigenous communities in Mexico City.
+Its goal is to reduce the impact of HIV in the indigenous communities in Mexico City by focusing on prevention education, a call for action to be tested, access to treatment and strengthening of the health system serving this population.

-An alliance is made with the Comisión Nacional para el Desarrollo de los Pueblos Indígenas (CDI)/ONU for the benefit of indigenous communities in Mexico.
-The project is focused on the comprehensive prevention, empowerment and leadership of indigenous communities.
+An alliance is made with the Comisión Nacional para el Desarrollo de los Pueblos Indígenas (CDI)/ONU to benefit indigenous communities in Mexico.
+The project focused on comprehensive prevention, empowerment and leadership of indigenous communities.

-AID FOR AIDS International and the Board of Directors of AFAarte (Oscar Román, Art Space México Gallery, Galería Marchantes, Grafica Workshop, Jesus Huitrón, José Nuño, Treager Gallery and Pinto, Lart23 Gallery, Art Traffic Gallery, Solomon Cohen among others) launched the International Graphic Festival
+AID FOR AIDS International and the Board of Directors of AFAarte launched the International Graphic Festival

-AID FOR AIDS together with Condomóvil and AHF make available 10,000 free HIV tests and more than 15,000 free condoms.
+AID FOR AIDS together with Condomóvil and AIDS Healthcare Foundation distribute 10,000 free HIV tests and more than 15,000 free condoms.

-AID FOR AIDS participates in the Tepeji Health Fair Live in commemoration of the international day of HIV response:
+AID FOR AIDS participates in the Tepeji Health Fair Live in commemoration of World AIDS Day:

-The project is based on a campaign focused on the general population of the municipality of Tepeji del Río Ocampo that address its efforts to preventive HIV education, awareness and call for rapid tests to detect new diagnosis.
+The project is based on a campaign focused on the general population of the municipality of Tepeji del Río Ocampo that addresses its efforts on preventative HIV education, awareness and a call for HIV tests to detect new diagnosis.

-This campaign includes giving condoms, printed materials on prevention and proper use of condoms, conferences and workshops to raise awareness about stigma and discrimination, as well as counseling to perform rapid screening tests, the tests themselves and counseling in case of new diagnosis.
+This campaign included distributing condoms, printed materials on prevention and the proper use of condoms, conferences and workshops to raise awareness about stigma and discrimination, as well as counseling to perform rapid screening tests, the tests themselves and counseling in cases of new diagnosis.

 Ximena Navarrete, Miss Universe 2010, is named ambassador of the “Ámate Indígena” program.

-AID FOR AIDS holds the first “My Hero” Gala at the Jumid Museum in Mexico City, awarding Miguel Ortiz Monasterio for his great career as a promoter of sexual health and his work in the field of HIV in the country.
+AID FOR AIDS holds the first “My Hero Gala” at the Jumid Museum in Mexico City, awarding Miguel Ortiz Monasterio for his great career as a promoter of sexual health and his work in the field of HIV in Mexico.

-The “Píntate de información, esculpe tu vida” campaign is launched: HIV campaign against stigma and discrimination in the voice of artists as a cultural figure in society.
+The “Píntate de información, esculpe tu vida” campaign is launched: an HIV campaign against stigma and discrimination leveraging the voices of artists as cultural figures in society.

 An alliance is formed with Playboy condoms.
-The partnership aims to promote prevention for ITS, including HIV, unwanted pregnancies, and access and correct use of condoms.
+The partnership aims to promote prevention of Sexually Transmitted Infections (STI’s), including HIV, unwanted pregnancies, and access and correct use of condoms.

-NY specialists train visual artists about HIV prevention and correct use of language.
+Specialists from New York trained visual artists about HIV prevention and the correct use of language.

-An activity promoting sexual health and proper use of a condom is carried out by making a call to be tested for HIV, by making available to the Mexican population HIV tests, by spreading prevention information and HIV supplies in the framework of the play “Amor de Hermanos”.
+A campaign promoting sexual health and the proper use of a condoms is launched by making a call to be tested for HIV, distributing HIV tests, and spreading prevention information and HIV supplies using the framework of the play “Amor de Hermanos”.